hackclub/sprig/games/getting_started-0.md

 - having different boxes and goal types.
 - come up with your own mechanic!

+Once you're finished with this game, check out parts two, three, and four of the larger [Sprig Batch Jam](https://jams.hackclub.com/batch/sprig)

 **If you need help, remember that the toolkit (at the top of this panel) is there for you.
 You can also ask in the `#sprig` channel in the [Hack Club Slack](https://hackclub.com/slack/).**